anegrin/GiUCAN/docs/index.md

 Do not use this project in real-world vehicle control or autonomous driving applications.

+## Rationale

+I'm contributing to the [BACCAble](https://github.com/gaucho1978/BACCAble) repository, I'm keeping this one strictly target to my needs; the goal is to use it as a learning playground.
+Please check the amazing [BACCAble](https://github.com/gaucho1978/BACCAble) project!

 ## What you need and how to connect

 ### Premise